 Jakki: Yeah she does-

-Baylee: Even her makeup is like.
+Baylee: But even her makeup is like.
 I just think, I just feel itchy thinking about having all of that makeup on.

 Jakki: Right.
 And, uh, yeah, it’s, it always stems from somewhere and it’s all about like, I don’t know, sharing the wealth.
 And I think that also has to do with like booking people and being more diverse in your, in your bookings.
 Cause it’s like, don’t give the same opportunity, the same person all the time.
 Like there are other people who want to like eat their bread and just need like that one booking to help them do it, you know?
 And I think that’s another thing it’s just like, how do you even earn your money?
 Like, luckily for me I have a day job so I can support myself, but some, a lot of people are out there, especially during the pandemic right now.
 Like, and this is something I can talk to that.
 Is that the next question?